PADS: Plug-and-Play 3D Human Pose Analysis via Diffusion Generative Modeling: Method

-The initial step involves obtaining a robust task-independent pose prior by training a diffusion-based 3D human pose synthesis network.
-Our model considers pelvis joint as root and synthesize the relative-to-pelvis 3D poses to focuses primarily on the shape of human skeleton rather than its global trajectory.
+The first step in our framework is to learn a robust, task-agnostic 3D human pose prior by training a diffusion-based synthesis network.
+To focus on plausible skeletal structures and eliminate spurious correlations with global orientation, we consider pelvis joint as root and synthesize the relative-to-pelvis 3D poses.
 By reconstructing input poses in a denoising autoencoding manner, we compel the diffusion model to learn effective kinematic constraints from genuine 3D poses.